saiyasaswi-685/order-processing-service/README.md

 Bash

 cp .env.example .env
-Ensure the SQS_QUEUE_URL and MONGO_URI are configured to point to the services defined in docker-compose.yml.
+Note: Ensure the SQS_QUEUE_URL and MONGO_URI point to the services defined in docker-compose.yml.

 3. Run with Docker (One-Command Setup)
 Start the entire stack (App, MongoDB, Localstack) with a single command: